EnergyWeatherAI/WT_Generative_Domain_Adaptation/README.md

 ### Citation
 To cite our work:
 ```
-@misc{jonas2025wtdomainmapping,
+@misc{jonas2025faultdetectionnewwind,
-      title={Fault Diagnosis in New Wind Turbines using Knowledge from Existing Turbines by Generative Domain Adaptation},
+      title={Fault Detection in New Wind Turbines with Limited Data by Generative Transfer Learning},
       author={Stefan Jonas and Angela Meyer},
       year={2025},
       eprint={2504.17709},